emerging-welfare/ie-tools-test-on-India-b1/README.md

 **Pipeline steps are below:**

-- Convert your original input to a single sentence-by-sentence txt file (use standalone_python_scripts/utilFormat.py - folia_sentences2file script) - For now assumes your files are of Folia annotated xml format.
+- Convert your original input to a single sentence-by-sentence txt file.
+We convert the names to proper-case to gain maximum performance from the tools.
+To convert to proper-case, we first convert the files from folia format to conll format.
+Then we make the necessary conversions through conll-formatted version, while we are creating sentence-by-sentence txt file.

+`python utilFormat.py folia2conll <folia-docs-folder-path> <output-file> <skip-non-event-sentences>`

+equally,

-`python utilFormat.py folia_sentences2file <folia-docs-folder-path> foliasentences.txt`
+`python utilFormat.py folia2conll <folia-docs-folder-path> foliaasconll.txt `

+(if you want to skip non-event sentences you need to put "y" as the <skip-non-event-sentences> parameter, otherwise it takes all the sentences.)

+Then convert conll-format into sentence-by-sentence format:

+Note: conll2sentences function is arranged as to create decent files such that possible problems when petrarch reads the parses are eliminated.
+(For example a term like '(xyz)' causes problematic parse output.
+To avoid it, we convert it to [xyz] in conll2sentences function beforehand.)

+`python utilFormat.py conll2sentences <input-as-conll> <output-file> <proper-case>`

+equally,

+`python utilFormat.py conll2sentences foliaasconll.txt foliasentences.txt y`

 - Parse sentences: Feed the output file of the previous step to StanfordCoreNLP, ie. Open terminal at 'stanford-corenlp-full-2018-02-27' and run command:

-`java -cp "*" -Xmx2g edu.stanford.nlp.pipeline.StanfordCoreNLP -annotators tokenize,ssplit,pos,parse -file foliasentences.txt`
+`java -cp "*" -Xmx2g edu.stanford.nlp.pipeline.StanfordCoreNLP -annotators tokenize,ssplit,pos,parse -file foliasentences.txt -tokenize.whitespace -ssplit.eolonly`

 Output file name is  `foliasentences.txt.xml`